 109.04.02 Force Account Work.
 When the Contractor and the Department cannot agree to either a lump sum price or unit price for extra work, the Department may direct the Contractor to perform such work on a force account basis.
 The Department will pay for extra work on a force account basis as outlined hereinafter, only when all items of work are agreed to in writing before the Contractor begins the work.
-This should include type, number and estimated hours of labor, all material to be used, all pieces of equipment along with the Blue Book rates and/or rental rates as applicable and estimated hours for each piece of equipment.

 - A) Labor.
-For all labor and for foremen in direct charge of the specific operations, the Department will pay the Contractor: - the actual cost of wages paid, but at rates not to exceed those for comparable labor currently employed on the project, as the Engineer determines; - 2) for salaried employees, the hourly rate will be calculated by dividing their weekly salary by 45.
-The total cost of hours worked multiplied by the hourly rate within a week will not exceed the normal weekly salary unless agreed in advance. - 3) an amount equal to the sum of the products of established labor burden percentages and the actual cost of wages.
-The amounts determined by the established labor burden percentages constitute full compensation for the cost of workers' compensation insurance, social security taxes, unemployment compensation insurance, public liability insurance; and any other taxes or insurance which are added to labor costs; and - 4) an amount equal to 25 percent of the actual cost of wages and the other costs identified above.
-This amount is full compensation for field and home office overhead and general superintendence. - B) Materials.
+For all labor and for foremen in direct charge of the specific operations, the Department will pay the Contractor: - the actual cost of wages paid, but at rates not to exceed those for comparable labor currently employed on the project, as the Engineer determines; - 2) an amount equal to the sum of the products of established labor burden percentages and the actual cost of wages.
+The amounts determined by the established labor burden percentages constitute full compensation for the cost of workers' compensation insurance, social security taxes, unemployment compensation insurance, public liability insurance; and any other taxes or insurance which are added to labor costs; and - 3) an amount equal to 25 percent of the actual cost of wages and the other costs identified above.
+This amount is full compensation for office overhead and general superintendence. - B) Materials.
 For all materials that the Contractor incorporates into the work and the Engineer accepts, the Department will pay the actual cost of such material, including transportation charges and sales taxes, to which the Department will add a sum equal to 15 percent. - C) Equipment and Tools.
-For any machinery or special equipment that the Engineer has authorized for use and the Contractor has used, the Department will pay the rental rate stated on the rental company invoice for the actual agreed time and rate that such equipment is required on the work.
-In addition, an hourly rental rate will be paid for the actual amount of time the equipment is used on the project.
-The Department will determine the hourly rental rate by adding the Blue Book standard hourly operating costs for Electrical/Fuel and operating costs for Lube.
+For any machinery or special equipment that the Engineer has authorized for use and the Contractor has used, the Department will pay the rental rate stated on the rental company invoice for the actual agreed time and rate that such equipment is required on the work and will add an amount equal to 15 percent of the rental sum as full compensation for fuel, lubricants, and filters.

-The Department will pay for equipment that the Contractor is already using on the project, and which is not obtained specifically for the force account work based on an hourly rate, to the nearest quarter of an hour.
+The Department will pay for equipment that the Contractor is already using on the project, and which is not obtained specifically for the force account work based on an hourly rate.
 The Department will determine the hourly rate by taking the Blue Book monthly rental rate, adjusted for age and geographic region, dividing it by 176 and adding the Blue Book estimated operational cost.
 The Department will pay rental rates for equipment required to be on standby at one half the normal rate, excluding operational cost, and pay for standby time for a maximum of 8 hours per day and 40 hours per week.

-The Engineer will measure the rental of equipment by time in hours of actual working time, to the nearest quarter of an hour, and the necessary traveling time of the equipment within the limits of the project, unless the Engineer has ordered special equipment in connection with force account work, in which case the Engineer will also include travel time and transportation to the project.
+The Engineer will measure the rental of equipment by time in hours of actual working time and the necessary traveling time of the equipment within the limits of the project, unless the Engineer has ordered special equipment in connection with force account work, in which case the Engineer will also include travel time and transportation to the project.

-The Department will not pay rental rates or percentages for the use of any small tools and manual equipment that have a daily rental rate less than \$5 per day, or for unlisted Equipment that has a fair market value of \$400 or less.
+The Department will not pay rental rates or percentages for the use of small tools and manual equipment.